-Shirts worn for Yoga should be breathable and form fitting, so they will not flip up during bends or inversions.
-Women should avoid low-cut tanks, which may reveal more than intended in forward bending poses.
+Shirts and clothing for Yoga should be breathable and form fitting, so the clothing will not flip up during bends or inversions.
+Women should avoid low-cut tanks, which may reveal more than intended in back bending and forward bending poses.
 Unless you are practicing in the cold, avoid long sleeves and hoods, which may get in the way of arm or neck movements.
 Arm holes should not constrain the upper arm.

 Pants or shorts may be worn for practice, as long as they are comfortable.
 Avoid wide legs, which bunch and fall open during bends and inversions.
 Although boot-cut Yoga pants are fashionable, pants which are tighter at the ankle are more convenient in poses and allow instructors to better observe lower joint positioning.
 A wide, comfortable waistband will prevent bunching or sagging throughout the practice.
 If the fabric is not stretchy, be sure there is sufficient room in the seat and knees for bending.

 Natural fabrics in dark, opaque colors that do not shrink during washing are optimal.
 A fabric like cotton, which wicks moisture during exercise, can reduce chafing or skin irritation.
 Tops and bottoms should be fitted to the individual, but not constricting.